spapadim/smartthings/README.md

 # smartthings

-My SmartThings apps and devicetypes
+SmartThings apps and devicetypes developed for personal use